 During the year, thematic lectures, excursions, meetings with writers and artists, family days, workshops and outdoor games for children will take place in the museums located in Kadriorg Park.
-The most eventful time will be during the summer months of 2018, when the concert programmes “A Walk through the Park and Time” will be held in the palace and in the park.
-There, Tallinn Chamber Orchestra will perform with its programme and the Palace Music Concert Series will also take place.
+The most eventful time will be during the summer months of 2018, when the Palace Music Concert Series will take place.
 In July, during the blooming of roses, the exhibition “100 Roses” is expected.
 For the 300th anniversary of Kadriorg, a baroque rose sort was recreated, inspired by the rose on the board of the main hall of Kadriorg Palace.
 The blooming roses can be admired in the flower bed by Luigetiik and in the vases in front of the palace.
 The highlight of the anniversary is the grand celebration of Kadriorg’s birthday on 22 July 2018.
 The program features traditional Flower Garden games, kids show, and Händel’s Fireworks music in the performance of the Tallinn Chamber Orchestra.
 Kadriorg Art Museum opens the exhibition “Kadriorg 300”.
 The exhibition will introduce the palace and park ensemble’s creators and owners, guests and servants, admirers and destroyers, the objects that belonged to them and surrounded them, mainly in the form of clothing and household goods.
 The exhibits of the exhibition come from Estonian collections as well as St. Petersburg museums and Aleksandr Vassiliev’s private collection.

 On 19 September 2018, the 300th anniversary conference of Kadriorg palace and park ensemble will take place at the Kumu Auditorium, where both the themes of Kadriorg park as well as baroque style will be discussed in a temporary key.
 The same evening, Jaak Lõhmus’ documentary “Kadriorg 300” will be premiered as part of Kumu documentary series.
 The festivities will end on 19 and 20 September 2018 with the festival “Light walks in Kadriorg”.